pennions/JET/README.md

 ## 7.1. build

 Build is the pre-render step.
-It takes a template and a viewmodel an returns a new template with all the property paths resolved.
+It takes a template and a viewmodel and returns a new template with all the property paths resolved.

 &nbsp;
 JSON model: